sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 create it again if you did not save it) set up a new variable transformation.
 Call the transformed variable ``AgeCats`` and the transformation you will create ``Agegroupings``.
 Then click on the big ``+`` sign next to the function box.
-Thit is the ``Add condition`` button and I have stuck a big red arrow onto :numref:`fig-transform3` so you can see exactly where thit is.
+This is the ``Add condition`` button and I have stuck a big red arrow onto :numref:`fig-transform3` so you can see exactly where this is.
 Re-create the transformation shown in :numref:`fig-transform3` and when you have done, you will see the new values appear in the spreadsheet window.
 What is more, the ``Agegroupings`` transformation has been saved and can be re-applied any time you like.
 Ok, so I know that it is unlikely you will have more than one ``Age`` variable, but you get the idea now of how to set up transformations in jamovi, so you can follow this idea with other sorts of variables.
-A typical scenario for thit is when you have a questionnaire scale with, say, 20 items (variables) and each item was originally scored from 1 to 6 but, for some reason or quirk of the data you decide to recode all the items as 1 to 3.
+A typical scenario for this is when you have a questionnaire scale with, say, 20 items (variables) and each item was originally scored from 1 to 6 but, for some reason or quirk of the data you decide to recode all the items as 1 to 3.
 You can easily do this in jamovi by creating and then re-applying your transformation for each